-The New Brunswick Women’s Council is creating a library of online content on the COVID-19 pandemic that focuses on marginalized populations or uses a social justice lens.
+From 2020 to 2024, the New Brunswick Women’s Council curated a library of online content on the COVID-19 pandemic that focuses on marginalized populations or uses a social justice lens.
+As of 2024, the library will be maintained but new content is not being regularly added.

 While most of what we have collected focuses on women or is otherwise gender-based, we are also including content that is based on other identity factors (such as race, sexual orientation, and disability) and vulnerable or marginalized populations even if they make no mention of women or gender.
 We are also including content on the not-for-profit sector.